p1t1ch/fm-base-apparel-coming-soon-page/README.md

 For this challenge:

-1. Practice with Tailwing (round 7)
+1. Practice with Tailwind (round 7)